shivannadm/Weather-App/README.md

 # Contributions

-Contributions to theWeatherSense project are welcome.
+Contributions to the **GreatStack** project are welcome.
 If you find any issues or have suggestions for improvements, please feel free to submit a pull request or open an issue in the GitHub repository.